 When individual jurisdictions have needs beyond those that can be reflected in a global terminology, perhaps due to requirements in local legislation, they can develop local or national extensions.
 Thus, even though SNOMED CT is global in scope, it can be adapted to each country's or areas requirements.
 SNOMED CT maps work to provide explicit links to health related classifications and coding schemes in use around the world, e.g. statistical classifications such as ICD-9-CM, ICD-10, and ICD-O3.
 Maps to or from several national code systems are also available from, or under development, by Members.
 Maps to or from clinical domain specific code systems are also maintained by specialty groups with which SNOMED International has collaborative agreement.
 Maps facilitate reuse of SNOMED CT based clinical data for other purposes, such as reimbursement or statistical reporting.

 SNOMED CT is a multinational, multilingual terminology.
 It has a built-in framework to manage different languages and dialects.
 The International Release includes a set of language independent concepts and relationships.
-Today, SNOMED CT is available in US English, UK English, Spanish, Danish and Swedish.
-Partial translations into Canadian French, Lithuanian, and several other languages are currently taking place, and further language translations are being planned by Members.
+Today, SNOMED CT is available in many languages that can be viewed in the SNOMED International SNOMED CT Browser.
 The basic objective of any SNOMED CT translation is to provide accurate representations of SNOMED CT concepts in a way that is understandable, usable, and safe.
 Translation must be concept based.
 Translators need to analyse concepts based on the fully specified name and take account of its position within the hierarchy, its descriptions, and its relationships to other concepts.
 This enables a meaningful translation of a concept based on phrases that are well used and clearly understood in all countries.
 SNOMED International maintains guidelines and other materials to support countries undertaking translations.

 Implementation guidance for successful use of SNOMED CT including: